amureborn/Absolute-Enable-Copy/README.md

 ## 6. Make The Extension Work ( Main JavaScript )

 Congratulations!
 You’ve created almost all the necessary extension files.
 However, our main functions aren’t set up yet.
-As mentioned earlier, I’ve added two modes: the first is “Enable Copy” and the second is “CopyRight+ Mode”.
+As mentioned earlier, I’ve added two modes: the first is “Enable Copy” and the second is “Absolute Mode”.

 These modes determine how our extension will operate.
-Let’s create a new file named enable.js For the “Enable Copy” mode, and another file named enableA.js for the “CopyRight+ Mode”.
+Let’s create a new file named enable.js For the “Enable Copy” mode, and another file named enableA.js for the “Absolute Mode”.
 (Make sure that those files are located in the “js” folder.)

 - Go To File > New File > Create an enable.js File.